-Whilst there is no pre-requisite for this course, it is recommended that attendee is certified with the Fundamentals of Occupational Hygiene (W201) certification.
+Whilst there is no pre-requisite for this course, it is recommended that attendee is certified with the Basic Principles of Occupational Hygiene (W201) certification.
 Ideally, a WPLN Level 5 or equivalent IELTS 5-6 would be recommended to ensure quality comprehension of the subject matter.

 Examination resits are required to be completed within 12 months from the date of your first attempt at the qualification.
 The re-sit can be taken on the last day (exam day) of the course.
 Get in touch with us for clarification and to register.